 - Benzodiazepine receptors agonists are medicines such as zolpidem, zaleplon, and eszopiclone.
 Side effects may include anxiety.
 Rare side effects may include a severe allergic reaction or doing activities while asleep such as walking, eating, or driving.

 - Melatonin receptor agonists are medicines such as ramelteon.
 Side effects include dizziness and fatigue.
 Some people experience the rare side effects of doing activities while they are asleep, such as walking, eating, or driving; or they may have a severe allergic reaction.

 - Orexin receptor antagonists such as suvorexant are not recommended for people who have narcolepsy.
 Rare side effects may include doing activities while asleep such as walking, eating, or driving; or not being able to move or speak for several minutes while going to sleep or waking up.

 - Benzodiazepines may be prescribed if other treatments and medicines have not worked.
 Talk to your healthcare provider about the side effects of these medicines, which can include dizziness, confusion, and muscle weakness.
 Benzodiazepines can also interact dangerously with other medicines.
-The can be habit-forming and should be taken for only a few weeks.
+It can be habit-forming and should be taken for only a few weeks.